History of the Milwaukee Astronomical Society

 1972

-With frustration with the performance of the B-Scope (the clock is still not working), Bill Collins suggests that "The Klunk" (his assessment of that scope) be placed in one of the runoff sheds and a new and larger instrument be put in the B-Dome.
+With frustration with the performance of the B-Scope (the clock drive is still not working), Bill Collins suggests that "The Klunk" (his assessment of that scope) be placed in one of the runoff sheds and a new and larger instrument be put in the B-Dome.
 He gets permission to place an ad in Sky & Telescope for a large mirror blank in any grinding phase.
 He receives 3 responses, but one of them is a standout: a 26" mirror blank that the owner claims to be one of two trial pourings by the Corning Glass Works in 1934 for the 200-inch Palomar Telescope mirror.
 The disc has been ground previously (but not aluminized) with a curve of f/2.
 Longtime MAS member Cora Zemlock donates money to buy the mirror and to have it shipped.

 Work on a Comet Seeker progresses.
 The cab is basically completed and the pier is poured.
 But this is as far as the project will ever progress.